- Churches/Religious Sites, Sightseeing Type

-The large, Romanesque-style Matthias Church in Castle Hill has been around for centuries and, in many ways, its history corresponds to that of the Budapest itself.
+The neo-Gothic Matthias Church in Castle Hill has been around for centuries and, in many ways, its history corresponds to that of Budapest itself.
 Built in the 13th century, Matthias was the city's first parish church.
-However, it was transformed into a mosque during the 1541 Turkish occupation, and remained an Islamic place of worship until the Turkish expulsion nearly 150 years later.
-Now tourists come to the church to admire its imposing architecture, take in its historical symbolism, and to spend some time studying its impressive artwork (much of which was repainted or restored after 1686, and again at the end of the 19th century).
+However, it was transformed into a mosque during the 1541 Ottoman occupation and remained an Islamic place of worship until the Turkish expulsion nearly 150 years later.
+Today, tourists come to admire its imposing architecture, take in its historical symbolism and spend some time studying its impressive artwork.

 Recent visitors said the church's architecture is striking and the informational place cards throughout the property give you a sense of its expansive history.
-Don't forget to check out the ecclesiastical art museum, also housed within the church.
+Don't forget to check out the Ecclesiastical Art Collection, also housed inside.
 You can see the medieval crypt where 10th-century King Béla III and his wife Agnes are buried, as well replicas of royal jewels and other religious artifacts.
 And if you enjoy organs, the church's (with 7,771 pipes and 18 bells) is regularly the star of on-site concerts and shows.